ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 1. **Community Archive as trust anchor**: CA verified ownership at upload time.
 Sufficient for the prototype.
 2. **Bidirectional linking**: User posts on Twitter with their Bluesky DID, or puts their Twitter handle in their Bluesky profile.
 Second factor for the hosted service.
 3. **Signed attestation**: Cryptographic proof via Bluesky keypair.
 Strongest but requires tooling.
-4. **DID registry**: If a Twitter-to-DID mapping registry emerges in the AT Protocol ecosystem, Murmur could consume it.
+4. **DID registry**: If a Twitter-to-DID mapping registry emerges in the AT Protocol ecosystem, Hivesong could consume it.

 **Shared index for cross-user resolution:**